Gittew/mb/doc/dev.md

 Shell command example:
  - `curl -F "pos=0" -F "file=@0.mbd" http://192.168.44.1/cgi-bin/upload`, or:
  - `curl -F "file=@0.mbd" http://192.168.44.1/cgi-bin/upload`
+If the URL you were able to connect to is http://192.168.88.1, fill in the URL.

 For javascript code, refer `upload` function in `/js/utils/helper.js`